-"Fibro fog" (or brain fog), a condition that impairs your ability to focus on mental tasks.
-Some common signs of fibro fog include difficulty with finding a word, short-term memory loss, and disorientation that lasts for 30 to 60 seconds
+“Fibro fog” (or brain fog), a condition that impairs your ability to focus on mental tasks Some common signs of fibro fog include short-term memory loss, struggling to find a word, and disorientation that lasts for 30 to 60 seconds7

 Depression and anxiety

-- Paresthesia.
-An unexplained tingling and numbness that's often related to anxiety or nervousness over the disorder.
+• Paresthesia.
+An unexplained tingling and numbness that’s often linked to anxiety or nervousness over the illness.
 Paresthesia is accompanied by rapid, deep breathing, and may lead to acroparesthesia, a tingling in the hands and feet caused by lack of carbon dioxide.